Research

 The symptoms may stay the same for years, or they may get worse over time.
 Severe forms lead to chronic pain, the inability to do normal activities or work, and permanent, irreversible joint changes.
 These changes may be visible, such as knobby finger joints or a bent spine, but often the damage can only be seen on X-ray.
 Some forms also affect the heart, eyes, lungs, kidneys and skin as well as the joints.

-If you are looking for detailed information on specifics diseases, please refer to the information page where we provide links to reliable information sources.
+The University Hospital Zürich has summarised the most common forms in the chart below.
+If you are looking for detailed information on specific diseases and support, please refer to the activities page where we provide links to Swiss patient associations with reliable information sources.

-Rheumatic and musculoskeletal disorders are the leading contributor to disability worldwide.
-It is estimated that over 2 million people in Switzerland, or ¼ of the population suffer from one of these diseases.
+Rheumatic and musculoskeletal disorders (RMDs) are the leading contributors to disability worldwide.
+It is estimated that over 2 million people in Switzerland, or one person in four, suffer from one of these diseases.
 This is consistent with rates observed in other Western countries.

-Due to their diverse symptoms and a lack of understanding of their complexity, exact diagnosis is often difficult, and patients may wait many years for recognition of their disease and appropriate treatment.
+Due to their diverse symptoms and a lack of understanding of their complexity, an exact diagnosis is often difficult, and patients may wait many years for recognition of their disease and appropriate treatment.
+The number of people in Switzerland affected by a rheumatic and musculoskeletal disease is not known.
+An important proxy for the burden of disease in society is its financial costs.

 Here are some ways that open questions could be addressed.